mxriverlynn/node-jasmine-async/readme.md

 Thus, Jasmine.Async was born out of frustration and little bit of jealousy in how easy it is to do async tests with [Mocha](http://visionmedia.github.com/mocha/).

+**Note:** This only applies to Jasmine v1.3.
+Jasmine v2 has this feature built in to it and you don't need this add-on.

 ## Basic Usage